ephsmith/python-book/docs/02-interpreting-errors.md

 <figcaption>PyCharm annotates syntax errors as we edit.</figcaption>
 </figure>

+#### Syntax Errors are Caught By a Linter
+Syntax errors are typically caught by a linter or similar program which inspects the code prior to the text being sent to the Python interpreter for execution.
+Many IDEs provide a way to customize the linter and even add additional linters to further inform the user as to potential syntax, style, or even logic errors prior to code execution.
+PyCharm for example provides a wealth of feedback including style error hints, syntax warnings, spell-checking and more--all of which are presented to the developer as they edit code.

 #### More Syntax Error Examples
 The following Python program will be used to demonstrate more examples of syntax errors.
 Using IDLE, add copy and paste this code into a new editor window and save the